Skip to main content

-run_web_agent. - Debug UI and CDP URLs as inspection capabilities.
+• Debug UI and CDP URLs are inspection capabilities, not default transcript data.

 Setup